-Location based notifications are the most known and popular way to use location based marketing.
+Location based notifications are the most known and popular way to use location based mobile marketing and are one of the major advantages.
 It involves sending notifications to app users when they enter, leave or stay in a certain area.

 Examples?
 Here are some of the ways to use location based notifications:

 - Upselling a customer of an airline right when he walks in the airport, by sending him a notification which promotes “skip-the-queue” services

 - Capturing real-time feedback when customers of a hotel or booking app leave the hotel, by sending them a notification asking to rate their stay

 Why use them?
 The goal of location -based marketing notifications is always to attract user’s attention, encourage him to visit the app and hopefully get him to complete a certain conversion action, for example redeem a coupon, rate a product or make a purchase.